joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/04/10/insider/markets-hanging-on-every-little-bit-of-tariff-talk.html

 **Trump Close to Winning Concessions From More Law Firms**\
-`Four or five firms could soon agree to deals that would be unveiled as a package in an escalation of the president’s crackdown on an industry that has drawn his ire.`\
+`Four or five firms could soon agree to deals that would be unveiled as a package, in an escalation of the president’s crackdown on an industry that has drawn his ire.`\
 https://nytimes.com/2025/04/10/us/politics/trump-law-firms.html

 **'Toughest player in the league': Why Leafs signed free-agent defenceman Blake Smith**\